TSilva23/Tsilva23/README.md

 - 🔭 I’m currently working on **A Real State Management application**

-- 🌱 I’m currently learning **Scala and react**
+- 🌱 I’m currently learning **Scala and React**

-- 💬 Ask me about **The intersection between computer science and human nature**
+- 💬 Ask me about **The intersection between Computer Science and Human Nature**

-- ⚡ Fun fact **I windsurf every summer, catching the breeze for an adventure on the waves!**
+- ⚡ Fun fact about me **I windsurf every summer, catching the breeze for an adventure on the waves!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">